Djoe-Denne/Palantir/docs/technical/input_system.md

 ## Architecture Overview

 The input system follows a modular, layered architecture that separates concerns between input detection, signal processing, and command execution.
-The system employs the Factory pattern for component creation and configuration management.
+The system employs the Factory and Singleton patterns for component creation, management, and configuration.

 ### Design Principles